-- Demonstrate learning of managerial accounting concept of cost / volume / profit relationships through calculating breakeven.
+- Demonstrate learning of managerial accounting concept of cost / volume / profit relationships through calculating breakeven

-- Time Value of Money: Interpret, Calculate and evaluate the returns on alternative investments given descriptive investment language and using learned mathematical formulas for Present Value and Future Value.
+- Time Value of Money: Interpret, Calculate, and evaluate the returns on alternative investments given descriptive investment language and using learned mathematical formulas for Present Value and Future Value.

 - Capital Budgeting: Apply the concepts of Net Present Value (NPV) and Internal Rate of Return (IRR) to make capital budgeting decisions.

-RECOMMENDED READINGS OR MATERIALS:
+REQUIRED/RECOMMENDED TEXTBOOK(S) OR MATERIALS:

-Wall Street Journal
+- Recommended reading includes the Wall Street Journal

 - Student participation is strongly encouraged